 Hop Along Route 66

 Spend the weekend at the Residence Inn by Marriott Flagstaff in the heart of downtown.
-Humans can enjoy a free hot breakfast, and Fido will be thankful for Wheeler Park located just across the street.
-Two pets of any size are permitted for an additional fee of $100 per stay.
+Humans can enjoy a free hot breakfast, and Fido will be thankful for Wheeler Park, which is located just across the street.

 Explore Hoplanta